Page 20 - Microelectronics and Semiconductor Materials at TU Dresden

 Semiconductor technology forms the basis for all The required means for fundamental research in this

 electronic devices we rely on in our daily lives.
 Dresden area is significantly lower than in industry.
-However, it is
+However, it

 industry after 1990.
 This technology therefore show- usually necessary for complete process chains involving